AdamChochowski/Mesh-God-3000/01 MeshGodOperationsDocumentation.md

 Enables interactive pivot editing by displaying handles that let you drag and reposition the pivot point directly in the scene view.
 This gives you precise, manual control over pivot placement, making it useful for fine-tuning alignment, snapping, or custom pivot setups beyond automatic operations.

+### Constraints

+- This operation can be conducted only on **Unpacked Prefabs**.
+- This operation cannot be conducted on **Skinned Meshes**.

 ---

 ## Origin (MeshGod3000.OperationType) - Pivot To Selection

 Moves the pivot point of the mesh to the average center of the currently selected triangles.
 Ideal for fine-tuning pivot placement based on specific mesh areas or modeling focus zones.

+### Constraints

+- This operation can be conducted only on **Unpacked Prefabs**.
+- This operation cannot be conducted on **Skinned Meshes**.

+---

+## Other (MeshGod3000.OperationType) - Bind To Rig

+Rebinds the selected skinned mesh to an existing rig (metarig) found in the same hierarchy.
+The operation first searches for another properly working SkinnedMeshRenderer under the same parent, then inspects its rig.
+If a compatible metarig is found, the selected mesh is safely rebound to that rig.
+Use this to assemble modular characters (heads, bodies, armor, clothing) by attaching separate skinned parts to a shared skeleton without re-skinning or re-exporting.  ✔ Automatically finds a valid rig in the hierarchy ✔ Verifies rig compatibility before binding ✔ Preserves skin weights and bind poses ✔ Designed for safe modular character assembly

+### Constraints

+- This operation cannot be conducted on **Static Meshes**.

 ---